Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

-We assess the similarity of $eng$ and $eng'$ via BLEU (Bi-Lingual Evaluation Understudy)~\cite{papineni2002bleu}.
+\parh{\mr{Testing Oracle \& Results.}}~We assess the similarity of $eng$ and $eng'$ via BLEU (Bi-Lingual Evaluation Understudy)~\cite{papineni2002bleu}.
 The BLEU score is highly correlated with human assessment and ranges from $[0, 1]$ (higher is better).
-We denote $eng$ as a fault-triggering input if the BLEU score between $eng$ and $eng'$ is $0$.
-The sentence ``A black dog carrying a metal to a man'' is a fault-triggering sentence produced by \tool.
-This sentence is translated as ``Ein schwarzer Hund h$\ddot{\text{a}}$lt einen Mann an'' and is back-translated to ``A black dog is holding a man''. \T~\ref{tab:quantitative-rq3} reports the increased neuron coverage and \#faults. \tool\ triggers a great number of faults in six hours.
-The results are encouraging, demonstrating \tool's adaptability in managing diverse media data types in a unified and effective manner.
+We denote $eng$ as an error-triggering input if the BLEU score between $eng$ and $eng'$ is $0$.
+The sentence ``\underline{A black dog carrying a metal to a man}'' is a fault-triggering sentence produced by \tool.
+This sentence is translated as ``\underline{Ein schwarzer Hund h$\ddot{\text{a}}$lt einen Mann an}'' and is back-translated to ``\underline{A black dog is holding a man}''. \T~\ref{tab:quantitative-rq3} reports the testing comprehensiveness and \#faults. \tool\ triggers a great number of faults in six hours.
+The results are encouraging, showing \tool's adaptability in handling diverse media data types.